Red fox: Behaviour

-While urban red foxes will scavenge successfully in the city (and the red foxes tend to eat anything that humans eat) some urban residents will deliberately leave food out for the animals, finding them endearing.
-Doing this regularly can attract urban red foxes to one's home; they can become accustomed to human presence, warming up to their providers by allowing themselves to be approached and in some cases even played with, particularly young kits.
+While urban red foxes can scavenge successfully in cities, eating anything that humans eat, some people deliberately leave food out for them, finding them endearing.
+Doing this regularly can attract red foxes to one's home, where they can become accustomed to human presence.
+They may even allow themselves to be approached or played with, particularly the young kits.

 Urban red fox control

 Urban red foxes can cause problems for local residents.
-They have been known to steal chickens, disrupt rubbish bins and damage gardens.
-Most complaints about urban red foxes made to local authorities occur during the breeding season in late January/early February or from late April to August when the new kits are developing.
+They are known to steal chickens, rummage through rubbish bins and damage gardens.
+Most complaints about urban red foxes made to local authorities occur during the breeding season, which is from late January to early August.

-In the U.K., hunting red foxes in urban areas is banned and shooting them in an urban environment is not suitable.
-One alternative to hunting urban red foxes has been to trap them, which appears to be a more viable method.
-However, killing red foxes has little effect on the population in an urban area; those that are killed are very soon replaced, either by new kits during the breeding season or by other red foxes moving into the territory of those that were killed.
-A more effective method of urban red fox control is to deter them from the specific areas they inhabit.
-Deterrents such as creosote, diesel oil, or ammonia can be used.
-Cleaning up and blocking access to den locations can also discourage an urban red fox's return.
+In the UK, hunting red foxes in urban areas is banned, and shooting them in an urban environment is not a suitable alternative.
+Trapping them appears to be a more viable alternative to hunting urban red foxes.
+However, killing red foxes has little effect on their urban population; the foxes that are killed are quickly replaced by new kits during the breeding season or by other foxes moving into the territory of those that were killed.
+A more effective method of controlling red foxes in urban areas is to deter them from specific areas.
+Deterrents such as creosote, diesel oil or ammonia can be used for this purpose.
+Cleaning up and blocking access to dens can also discourage red foxes from returning to urban areas.